SupremacyTeam/Web3.0-Rekt/NFT/Omni/README.md

-# NBAxNFT's Logic Issue PoC
+# Omni Protocol Incident PoC

 ## How to run